 One Bad Review And The Ship Is Sinking

 In this case we even gave him an extra item despite the fact that he did not provide us with picture proof that his phone case arrived broken.
-Note, that it was a soft TPU gel case, which doubtfully can break.
+Note, that it was a soft TPU gel case, which doubtfully can break in the first place.

 Ask For A Strike Through To Remove Bad Customer Feedback